-This article was last updated Jan 29, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jan 29, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 In the past year, about one-third of millennials and Gen Xers boycotted a company or product that they had spent money on in the past, according to a new CompareCards.com report.
 More than one-quarter of those age groups are still actively boycotting a product today.